Everything that irritates us about others can lead us to an understanding of ourselves.

 Perhaps Rose, in the movie Moonstruck, said it best when she finds out her middle aged husband is cheating on her with a younger woman: "I just want you to know Cosmo, no matter what you do, you're gonna die, just like everybody else."

 To accept one's existence might only be liberating for a moment.
 But in life -- a moment in time is all we have.
 Why not make the most of it.

-Dr. Martin Klein is a clinical psychologist who specializes in insight oriented existential psychotherapy and analysis.
-He works with people dealing with issues related to life transitions, self identity, intimacy, relationships, careers, spirituality, grief, aging, major illness, loneliness and meaningfulness.
+Dr. Martin Klein is a clinical psychologist who specializes in insight oriented existential psychotherapy.
+He works with people dealing with issues related to life transitions, identity, intimacy, relationships, careers, spirituality, grief, aging, illness, loneliness and meaningfulness.
 He has offices in Westport and Branford CT